annadalmolin/CRAFT/README.md

 			4    143543530    143543559    AGO2_binding_site    .    +
 			4    143543562    143543607    AGO2_binding_site    .    +

    		The number of miRNA binding sites overlapped with AGO2 binding sites is written in the standard output.
-Check it in order to decide to keep AGO2 overlapping or re-running the analysis without this information (f.i. when very few sites are overlapping).
+Check it in order to decide to keep AGO2 overlapping or re-running the analysis without this information (i.e. when very few sites are overlapping).

 ### Running the analysis